Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Results

 \subsection{Dense SAR backscatter profile time series}

-As a primary outcome of this study, we provide a globally consistent, high-temporal-resolution time series dataset of offshore wind infrastructure derived from Sentinel-1 SAR imagery available at \citet{hoeser_2026_18735421}.
+As a primary outcome of this study, we provide a globally consistent, time series data set of offshore wind infrastructure derived from Sentinel-1 SAR imagery available at \citet{hoeser_2026_18735421}.
 While an updated set of offshore wind infrastructure locations for 2025Q1 is included as a structural foundation, the central contribution lies in the analysis-ready time series data and the benchmark annotations.

-The 14,840,637 analysis-ready 1D Sentinel-1 backscatter profiles spanning the period from 2016Q1 to 2025Q1 are a starting point for detailed investigation and research in Earth Observation based offshore wind infrastructure monitoring by complementing spatial detection approaches with high density, temporal infrastructure dynamics.
+The 14,840,637 analysis-ready 1D Sentinel-1 backscatter profiles spanning the period from 2016Q1 to 2025Q1 are a starting point for detailed investigation and research in Earth Observation based offshore wind infrastructure monitoring by complementing spatial detection approaches with temporal infrastructure dynamics.
 Each backscatter profile corresponds to a single acquisition at a detected offshore wind infrastructure location and preserves structurally informative SAR signatures.

 The temporal resolution and thus number of events of each time series directly reflects Sentinel-1 acquisition frequency.
-During dataset engineering, we focused on extracting the densest possible time series from the Sentinel-1 archive.
-As shown in figure \ref{fig:fig7}, temporal resolution varies geographically.
-Regions within the European Union show dense coverage corresponding to a higher number of events per time series due to higher acquisition frequencies and overlapping Sentinel-1 orbits, especially at higher latitudes, resulting in revisit intervals of up to one day for certain locations.
+During data set engineering, we focused on extracting the densest possible time series from the Sentinel-1 archive.
+As shown in Figure \ref{fig:dataset_specs}, temporal resolution varies geographically.
+Regions within the European Union show dense coverage corresponding to a higher number of events per time series due to higher acquisition frequencies and overlapping Sentinel-1 orbits, especially at higher latitudes (compare Figure \ref{fig:coverage}), resulting in revisit intervals of up to one day for certain locations.
 In contrast, regions such as the Chinese EEZ generally follow the mission’s default 12-day revisit interval of a single Sentinel-1 platform.

-The provided 1D backscatter profiles are balancing feature richness, global completeness, and technical usability.
-The objective was to construct a globally consistent dataset at maximal temporal resolution while preserving SAR features necessary for detailed deployment-phase analysis for a broad user audience, with different computational resources.